WW1 Planes

 SPAD S.XIII

 The SPAD S.XIII is a French biplane built by the Société Pour L'Aviation et ses Dérivés (SPAD) as a development from the earlier and highly successful SPAD S.VII.
 In early 1917, the main air fighter from the French Aéronautique Militaries was the SPAD S.VII, equipped with the powerful Hispano-Suiza 8A water-cooled V8 engine and armed with a single Vickers machine gun, making it the fastest plane to confront the planes from the Central Powers.
 This would change with the arrival of the Albatros D.III.
 In response, the French designer Louis Béchereau started the development of a series of modern planes: S.XII and the S.XIII.
 Both equipped with the HS.8BeC.
 The S.XII would be introduced with a 37 mm cannon installed in the engine hub - firing through the propeller shaft.
 However, it was deemed unpopular by the pilots in comparison to the S.XIII - equipped with a pair of Vickers MGs.
 The first flight occurred on April 4th, 1917.
 Issues related to the engine were evident at the time, but it was soon deemed reliable for mass production.
 The SPAD S.XIII had some similarities with the S.VII since both were of wooden construction with fabric covering, although a bit heavier and larger than its predecessor.
 Later models would include a high-compression HS.8Bc or HS.8Be for better performances at high altitude.
 The first units were shipped to the Armée de l'Air commenced in May 1917, however due to delays related to the slow rate of deliveries, only 764 of the planned 2,230 had been delivered by the end of March 1918.
 The SPAD S.XIII was faster than most German and Allied planes at the time.
-Both the French and American air forces received the new aircraft, making extensive use in the frontline and famous aces like the French Rene Fonck, Georges Guynemer and Charles Nungesser, as well the Italian Francesco Baracca and the Americans aces Eddie Rickenbacker and Frank Luke.
+Both the French and American air forces received the new aircraft, making extensive use in the frontline and famous aces like the French Rene Fonck, Georges Guynemer and Charles Nungesser, as well the Italian Francesco Baracca and the American aces Eddie Rickenbacker and Frank Luke.
 Aside from the US and France, Italy, Great Britain, Belgium and the Russian Empire also operated this aircraft.
 With the war's end in 1918, the SPAD S.XIII was shipped to other nations like Czechoslovakia, Romania, Spain, Greece, Japan, Siam (now Thailand and other Indochina countries) and Brazil.
 The remaining planes were used for racing and static displays at the museums.
 8,472 units were built until 1918.

 I plan to bring more content related to this page.
 Until I have the renders of the other planes, it will take a considerable time - which by the moment might be complicated due to my studies and job.
 Still, I hope you like this page, the images and the brief info about the planes I made.